conan-io/docs/packaging/testing.rst

 .. code-block:: bash

-   $ conan test --build=never
+   $ conan test_package --build=never
    ...
    Hello world!

+The ``conan test`` command receives the same command line parameters as ``conan install`` so you can pass to it the same settings, options, and command line switches.

 With some python (or just pure shell or bash) scripting, we could easily automate the whole package creation and testing process, for many different configurations.
-For example you could put the following script in the ``hellopack`` folder.
+For example you could put the following script in the package root folder.
 Name it ``build.py``:

 .. code-block:: python